Why would you masturbate if you weren’t guaranteed an orgasm?

-It takes as long as it takes if you don’t jump straight to your genitals.
+It takes as long as it takes, if you don’t jump straight to your genitals.
 Get to know every part of your body on the way down and make it ceremonial.
-“The left nipple is linked to the clitoris,” adds Carolyn, so just imagine what other surprises might be waiting for you.
+“The left nipple is linked to the clitoris,” adds Cowan, so just imagine what other surprises might be waiting for you if you use both your left hand and your right hand during tantric masturbation.
 “If you think of intimacy as ‘into me I see’, this becomes a voyage of self-discovery.”

 Can I do it with my partner?

-You may even take sex off the table for a short while.
+On the other hand, you may even take sex off the table for a short while.
 “No penetration, no oral, nothing.
 Simply stroke each other gently, touch each other’s faces and talk in whispers.
 Dare to show yourselves to one another, which is challenging.”
 Equally, do you dare to show yourself to yourself in the process?
 “Imagine you’re so exquisite that you’re not just making love to yourself but your own image of the divine – believe you are that lovely.”
 Amen to that.

 Engage Your Mind & Body For The Best Sex Ever